- 00Days to sun's maximal distance

 The length of days is due to the earth’s 23 degree tilt on its rotational axis.

-This has nothing whatsoever to do with the relative position of the sun and earth.
-In fact the four seasons, have nothing to do with the proximity either.
+This has nothing whatsoever to do with the relative position of the sun and earth

-circle vs earth orbit eccentric elipse.
-Small but obvious difference.
+circle vs earth orbit 0.0167 eccentric ellipse.
+A small but obvious difference.

 The difference between the closest and farthest point is over 3,000,000 miles!